 The cousin of the Australian tea tree plant (Leptospermum laevigatum), mānuka (Leptospermum scoparium) is the New Zealand native essential oil.
 Incredibly versatile, it is antifungal and antibacterial, plus it helps with restoring your skin and assisting with scar reduction.
 You can use it for anything from bruises and insect bites, through to acne and body odour.

-As well as being potent, Mānuka Oil Ointment is gentle on your skin.
+As well as being potent, Mānuka Skin Rescue Ointment is gentle on your skin.
 Easily applied as an ointment, it may reduce rashes and prevent acne.
 Mānuka oil is also antibacterial, so it is known to provide relief and help the skin's natural rejuvenation process.

 2. Lavender Oil